-We record both interest and penalties related to accrued uncertain tax positions in "Income tax (expense) benefit" in our Consolidated Statements of Operations.
+We record both interest and penalties related to accrued uncertain tax positions in "Income tax benefit (expense)" in our Consolidated Statements of Operations.
 Liabilities for uncertain tax positions, including any interest and penalties, are denominated in the currency of the related tax jurisdiction and are revalued for changes in currency exchange rates.
-The revaluation of such liabilities for uncertain tax positions is reported in "Income tax (expense) benefit" in our Consolidated Statements of Operations.
+The revaluation of such liabilities for uncertain tax positions is reported in "Income tax benefit (expense)" in our Consolidated Statements of Operations.
 See Note 16 "Income Taxes."